discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 permalink: sss-2020-2-compression
 ---

-I continue de series about
+I continue the series about
 [SSS 2020](http://www.cse.msu.edu/~sandeep/SSS2020/index.html) that started [here](https://discrete-notes.github.io/sss-2020-1-pulse-distribution).
 (Again: I'm trying to not delay too much the publication of these